Updated: May 28, 2026

 PWAs rely on server-side security measures, leaving no room for local storage.
 As for native apps, they become an integral part of the operating system, unlocking the ability to securely store data within the app.

-All native apps published in the official store must pass the verification of the App Store or Play Market.
+All native apps published in the official store must pass the verification of the Apple App Store or Google Play Store.
 Only solutions with five-star security are allowed to be published.

 One of the basic ways to ensure a proper security level for your application is leveraging Multi-Factor Authentication.
 Besides this feature, you can incorporate such native-app-specific options as Face ID and Touch ID.